Detecting seasonal episodic-like spatiotemporal memory patterns using animal movement modelling: Results

 \subsection{Model application: grizzly bear case study}

-Memory played a significant part in the movements of five of the eight bears in the population (Table \ref{tab:bic_bears}).
+According to our modelling framework, five of the eight grizzly bears exhibited consistently timed revisitations to previously visited locations in their home ranges (Table \ref{tab:bicbears}).
 When the data were broken up into one-year increments, model selection results varied annually, and sometimes differed even from the full dataset.
 For three of the bears (GF1008, GF1016, GM1046), the model identified as most explanatory of the bears' movement behaviors by BIC was different for the full dataset, the first subset, and the second subset.
 The resource-memory model was the most parsimonious explanation of the movement patterns of four bears, while the resource-only (2), memory-only (1), and null (1) models were also identified as most parsimonious in some cases.
 Four of the five memory-informed bears exhibited seasonal memory timescales close to one year ($\mu > 320$ days), while GF1016 had a $\mu$ value of 3 days.
 The six bears with resource selection included in their ``best model" displayed similar resource selection patterns: significant selection for areas indicative of berries and Arctic ground squirrels, avoidance of areas indicative of sweetvetch, and indifference to towns and cabins.
+When we considered the resources to be explicitly seasonal, the memory-only model was most commonly the ``best model" for the bears, with models including resources being much less common (Table \ref{tab:bicbears}).

 Our simulation study revealed that at smaller sample sizes, the model occasionally failed to identify memory from memory-informed simulated tracks, but this issue is remedied with double the data.
 An example was GF1008, where only 10 of the 100 simulated tracks were correctly identified as ``resource-memory" movements at $T = 600$.
 With $T = 1200$, this improved to 89.
 When we used likelihood ratio tests to compare the resource-memory model with the resource-only model (a special case of the resource-memory model) for GF1008, we found that at $T = 600$, 76 of our 100 simulated tracks registered a p-value below 0.05, indicating that the resource-memory model was significantly more explanatory than the resource-only model 76\% of the time.
 With $T = 1200$, this increased to 95.
 We observed similar trends for the other three resource-memory bears (GF1004, GF1041, GM1046) but not as strongly.
 It should be noted that GF1008 had the smallest estimate for $\beta_d$ (2.3) of these bears.
 When we performed BIC model selection on simulated tracks based on GF1086, a ``resource-only" bear, a false memory signal was identified more frequently with larger $T$ (from 4 to 12 out of 100).
 This trend was not replicated for GF1107, the other ``resource-only" bear (decrease from 10 to 7).